 It’s been 6 weeks already since we had our little baby and I have just managed to get around to writing my birth story to tell you.
 I’m happy for it to be shared if you would like.
 Both Al and I believe very strongly that hypnobirthing played a very beneficial role to us during pregnancy, during birthing and post-natal.
 We highly recommend it as a tool for all birthing couples and also highly recommend you as a facilitator of the course.
 It helped me with addressing fears about birth and becoming a first time mum at 41; the logistics of getting organised for birthing day and provided a more well-rounded view of birthing than what was delivered in the hospital antenatal classes.

 Thank you so much for your support and being available during and outside of the course for questions and help.
-You and Hypnobirthing Australia were instrumental in making the birth of our child an overwhelmingly positive experience.
+You and your Hypnobirthing course were instrumental in making the birth of our child an overwhelmingly positive experience.

 Below is my birth story… I’ve tried to be brief, but that is a skill I have yet to acquire J

 As you are aware I had a lot of road blocks to receiving standard midwifery led care at hospital.
 At 41 I am considered advanced maternal age; we had an IVF conception; I had gestational diabetes and a history of high blood pressure in my past.
 This meant in addition to being classified high risk and not being accepted by the midwifery group practice that it was highly unlikely that I would be allowed to go beyond 40 weeks.
 At my 38wk appointment I was scheduled to be induced on the 9th of January at 6pm (baby’s guess date was the 11th January).